Nathan Healy

 Frequently Asked Questions

-For Bradenton homeowners, the most accessible way to go solar is through Palmetto’s LightReach lease — with no upfront cost and a low fixed monthly payment starting around $130/month for a medium-sized home.
+With Palmetto’s LightReach lease, Bradenton homeowners can go solar for a low fixed monthly payment starting at $130/month — with no upfront cost.
 Palmetto owns and maintains the system, so there’s nothing to manage.

-If you prefer to own your system outright, a cash purchase for an average Bradenton home runs approximately $27,332.
+For homeowners who prefer to purchase outright, a typical 10.13 kW system in Bradenton costs around $27,332.
 Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
-Use the calculator above for a personalized estimate.
+Use the calculator above for a personalized estimate based on your home size.

-With Palmetto’s LightReach lease, Bradenton homeowners can go solar with no upfront cost.
-Palmetto owns the system and one simple monthly payment covers everything — panels, installation, monitoring, maintenance, and a 90% Production Guarantee.
-For a typical 10.13 kW system in Bradenton, the estimated monthly payment is approximately $130/month.
+With Palmetto’s LightReach lease, Bradenton homeowners pay one simple monthly payment that covers everything — the solar system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+There is no upfront cost.
+For a typical 10.13 kW system in Bradenton, the estimated monthly lease payment is approximately $130/month.